-No. You need not take the Hindi-Urdu placement exam if you took the Urdu IB exam Hindi IB exam, and got a score of 5 or above, or if you took the 10th or 12th grade Hindi Board Examination, and scored 70% or above.
-Instead, you will need to bring acopy of your IB exam or Board Exam grade sheet, and submit it to Dr. Rami Nair (Hindi) or Dr. David Boyk (Urdu) at the start of the placement test (see below for date, time and venue).
+No. You need not take the Hindi-Urdu placement exam if you took the Urdu IB exam or Hindi IB exam, and got a score of 5 or above, or if you took the 10th or 12th grade Hindi or Urdu Board Examination, and scored 70% or above.
+Instead, you will need to bring a copy of your IB exam or Board Exam grade sheet, and submit it to Prof. Rami Nair (Hindi) or Prof. David Boyk (Urdu) at the start of the placement test (see below for date, time and venue).

 I can speak Urdu and/or Hindi, but am unable to read in either one or both the scripts.
 What are my options if I want to enroll in Hindi-Urdu classes at Northwestern?

 You are in luck!
 The HIND_URD 116-0: Accelerated Hindi-Urdu Literacy was created for students just like you!
-This quarter long course is designed for heritage learners with speaking and listening skills in Hindi-Urdu but no reading and writing skills in either Devanagari or Nastaliq or both the scripts.
-You will learn how to read and write in Nastaliq and Devanagari, and will also be given a broad overview of the Hindi-Urdu grammar, with focus on areas that tend to be error prone for learners of Hindi-Urdu.
+This quarter-long course is designed for heritage learners with speaking and listening skills in Hindi-Urdu but who cannot read both Nastaliq and Devanagari scripts.
+You will learn how to read and write in both scripts, and will also be given a broad overview of the Hindi-Urdu grammar, with focus on areas that tend to be difficult for heritage speakers.
 At the end of the quarter you will take a test, on the basis of which you could be placed into higher level Hindi-Urdu courses, and be eligible to take courses such as HIND_URD 121-2 (second year level) or HINDI_URD 211-2 (third year level), etc.

-The Hindi-Urdu placement test consists of both oral and written components.
-Both components will be tested on the same day.
+The Hindi/Urdu placement test consists of speaking, listening, reading, and writing components.
 The written test will be given in the Devanagari script for Hindi, and in the Nastaliq script for Urdu.
-The written test will evaluate general grammar knowledge, basic to intermediate vocabulary, short passage reading comprehension skills, and short passage writing skills.
-The oral test will consist of a brief oral interview in Hindi-Urdu.
+It will evaluate general grammar knowledge, basic to intermediate vocabulary, and include short reading and writing portions.
+The oral component will consist of a brief interview in Hindi-Urdu.

 How do I prepare for the Hindi-Urdu placement test?

-The best way to start preparing for the test is to do some reading in Hindi and/or Urdu script.
-Try reading a story, and/or skim through the latest online newspaper articles.
+The best way to start preparing for the test is to do some reading in Hindi/Urdu script.
+Try reading a story, or skim through the latest online newspaper articles.
 Watch a Hindi/Urdu movie clip or drama without subtitles, and practice speaking with a native speaker, if you have access to one.

 Where will the placement test results be posted?